jafingerhut/core.btree-vector/doc/intro.md

 elements of the vector are stored only in the leaves, and the keys are stored in non-leaf tree nodes.

-Choose an "order", also called a branching factor, B, at least 3.
+Choose an "order" value B, also called a branching factor, an integer that is at least 3.
 Every node in the tree will have at most B children.

 A special case not mentioned below is an empty vector.
 The exact representation of an empty vector is not a very big deal -- e.g.